This information explains how to care for yourself after a cone biopsy of your cervix.Back to top

 - Don’t do any heavy housework (such as vacuuming, yard work, or carrying groceries or laundry).

 - Don’t lift objects over 10 pounds (4.5 kilograms).

 - Don’t do any strenuous exercise (such as running and aerobics).

-- Your next period may be late or you may have heavier blood flow than usual.
+Your next period may be late, or you may have a heavier blood flow than usual.

-- Call your doctor’s office to schedule your first visit after your procedure.
-This should be in about 4 weeks after your procedure.
+Call your doctor’s office to schedule a follow-up visit.
+This should be about 4 weeks after your procedure.

 Call Your Doctor or Nurse if You Have:

-- Pain that is not relieved by prescribed pain medications
+- Pain that isn’t helped by pain medications